Handling Problematic Tenants with Ease

 The Importance of Tenant Screening

-Tenant screening is your first line of defense against difficult tenants.
+For property owners, Tenant screening is the first line of defense against difficult tenants.
 A thorough screening process can help you weed out potential problem tenants before they move in.

 Key steps in the tenant screening process:

-- Application Form: Collect information about the tenant's employment, income, and personal references. (view our criteria here)
+- Application Form: Collect information about the tenant's employment, income, and personal references.
+You can review our criteria as a reference.

 - Credit Check: Assess the tenant's financial reliability.